nrsalinas/nrsalinas.github.io/index.md

 American Museum of Natural History
 Central Park West at 79th Street
 New York, NY 10024-5192
+nrsalinas@gmail.com

-### Research interest
+## Research interest

 __1. Neotropical plant diversity and systematics.__

 Tropical forests gather some of the most diverse, yet endangered, ecosystems in the planet.
 An strategy to tackle this problem is to gather basic biological information of organisms and ecosystems that are particularly affected by anthropogenic activities.
 I have worked on systematics of Bromeliaceae, Costaceae, and Ericaceae, and conducted general diversity surveys in Amazonian, Andean, and Choco forest from my home country, Colombia.
+I have conducted most of this work with collaborators form the [Instituto de Ciencias Naturales](http://ciencias.bogota.unal.edu.co/icn/ "ICN"), [Instituto Sinchi](http://www.sinchi.org.co/), and the [New York Botanical Garden](http://www.nybg.org/science-new/).

 __2. Biogeography.__